Shelly Berg: Early life and education

 Berg was born in Cleveland, the son of entrepreneur and jazz trumpeter Jay Berg.
-At age six, he entered the Cleveland Institute of Music, studying classical piano with Maxine Priest.
+At the age of six, he entered the Cleveland Institute of Music, studying classical piano with Maxine Priest.
 At age nine, he composed his first work for a children's choir and orchestra at the opening of a synagogue.
 His father took him to sit in at jazz jam sessions beginning at age 12.
 He was introduced to gospel piano by organist Ricky C. Watkins, son of Pentecostal Church Bishop Charles Watkins, who recorded for Savoy, Praise, and LaCross.
 In middle school he played piano for Heights Youth Theater and summer stock musicals.
 He was also an accompanist for the vocal group Happiness Unlimited.

 At age 15, Berg moved with his family to Houston, where he continued classical piano studies with Lucien Lemieux.
 He performed at jam sessions with jazz saxophonist Arnette Cobb and with Gatemouth Brown.
 He was the student conductor for choirs at Clear Creek High School and played French horn and trumpet in the band.

 Berg earned a Bachelor of Music in Piano Performance (1977) and a Master of Music in Piano Performance (1979) from the University of Houston School of Music, where he studied piano with Albert Hirsh and Abbey Simon, and was the student conductor for choir and orchestra.
 During his freshman year he substituted for a week with the Woody Herman Band.
 He lectured at the University of Houston from 1979 to 1981 and was a teaching assistant in music theory from 1977 to 1979.